JackRedstonia/stacks/README.md

 Audio is in a usable state, based on the SoLoud audio library.

-The repository currently contains both a binary and a library.
-The binary crate is the example code for now.
-To run it, execute `cargo run --release`.
+The repository currently contains a library and one example.
+To run the example, execute `cargo run --examples stack_demo --release`.

 ## Compiling
 This project depends on SDL2.
 When build dependencies are in place, compiling is simply `cargo build --release`, and the compiled output should be shipped with the SDL2 dynamic library file.